PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 1. **It's all a big conspiracy**.
 AI companies are hyping up AI to get more funding, and AI safety people are just part of this hype machine.
 This narrative matches with various observations: companies often lie, many AI safety folk are employed by AI companies, and there are a bunch of billionaires who are financing AI safety research.
 However, we can also point out why this conspiracy story is simply not true.
 Many of the alarmists are scientists who have nothing to gain.
 The companies might benefit in some way, but up until very recently (May 2023), they have been almost completely silent about AI risks.
 This makes sense, as companies mostly do not benefit from people fearing for their product or service.
 We've been protesting outside of Microsoft and OpenAI partly _because_ we wanted them to acknowledge the risks.
 2. **It's a cult**.
 The group that believes in AI safety is just a bunch of crazy religious extremists who believe in the end of the world.
 This seems to fit, too, since people in the AI safety community are often very passionate about the topic and use all sorts of in-group jargon.
 However, it falls apart when you point out that people who warn of AI risks are not a single organization.
 It's a large, diverse group of people, there is no single leader, there are no rituals, and there is no dogma.

-What makes these explanations, so compelling is not just that they are easy to comprehend, or that they explain all observations perfectly - the primary reason is that they are comforting.
+What makes these explanations so compelling is not just that they are easy to comprehend, or that they explain all observations perfectly - the primary reason is that they are comforting.
 Believing that people are warning about AI _because there is a real threat_ is scary and difficult to accept.

 ## Difficult to understand